 - Most drinks are vegan except for The Outer Rim and T-16 Skyhopper at Oga’s Cantina

-You can enjoy the Cauliflower Tacos* with avocado-pasilla crema at Rancho del Zocalo.
-Just make sure to order no cheese with rice and beans if you do not eat dairy.
-You can get a vegetarian tostada salad there, as well.
+You can enjoy the plant-based Cauliflower Tacos at Rancho del Zocalo.
+They come with rice and beans.
+You can ask for a vegetarian tostada salad there, as well.

 Vegetarian Breakfast Options

-We have a whole post on finding breakfast at Disneyland parks.
+We have a whole post on finding breakfast at Disneyland.
 Here are a few vegetarian favorites.
 Enjoy the Garden Vegetable Hash* at Red Rose Taverne.
-Pick up a meat-free breakfast chimichanga at the Ship to Shore Marketplace across from Big Thunder Mountain Railroad.
-Along those same lines, you can order the breakfast burrito at Galactic Grill with no meat.
+Pick up a meat-free breakfast chimichanga at the Ship to Shore Marketplace across from Big Thunder Mountain Railroad (not back yet).
+Along those same lines, you can order the breakfast burrito at Galactic Grill with no meat (also not back yet).
 In Star Wars: Galaxy’s Edge, enjoy the colorful Bright Suns Overnight Oats.

 When sitting down to eat, you can dine on a few meat-free dishes.
-At Blue Bayou Restaurant in New Orleans Square, you can get a vegetable pasta or salad.
+At Blue Bayou Restaurant in New Orleans Square, you can get the Cauliflower Steak and Grits (with a vegan cheese), vegetable pasta or salad.
 At Cafe Orléans, you can enjoy a three-cheese Monte Cristo.
+For now, it comes with Pommes Frites, but you cannot order the Pommes Frites by themselves anymore.
 The delicious Pommes frites* have parmesan, so order without if you do not eat dairy.
-You can also order Vegetable Bolognese.
-At Carnation Café, try the Chef’s Vegan Burger.
-It’s house-made!
-River Belle Terrace sells BBQ tofu with BBQ sauce, baked beans and vegetables.
-Ask your servers for more options at these restaurants.

-Many drinks are vegetarian and vegan, but we are hopping excited that these iconic Disneyland drinks fall in those categories, too:
+Many drinks are vegetarian and vegan, but we are hoppin' excited that these iconic Disneyland drinks fall in those categories, too:

 - Jungle Julep